 And how else do we garden in October?

 Among the vegetables, we:

-– Sow seeds or plant seedlings of beets, broccoli, brussels sprouts, cabbage, carrots, cauliflower, garlic, greens (chard, collards, kale, mustard, spinach), kohlrabi, lettuce, onion, parsnips, peas, radish, turnips, parsley, cilantro
+– Sow seeds or plant seedlings of beets, brassicas (broccoli, brussels sprouts, cabbage, cauliflower, kohlrabi), carrots, garlic, greens (chard, collards, kale, mustard, spinach), lettuce, onion, parsnips, peas, radish, turnips, parsley, cilantro

 – Remove tomato plants?
 Remove cucumbers?
 There’s a balance now to be found between keeping the summer plants going and making room for fall plants.
 It can be an awkward time, especially if garden space is at a premium.
 The only summer plants I leave in the ground in October are healthy ones, first and foremost.
 So if that cucumber vine is covered in powdery mildew, it’s out.
 I also only leave plants that will continue to produce or mature before it really cools down next month.